LARCH 340 – Landscape Architecture: The Villa and the Garden

 Formerly ARCH/AAH 430 – Special Topics: The Villa and the Garden

-– explore what the landscapes and villa-and-garden complexes that we study can tell us about the society that created them.
+- explore what these can tell them about the society that created them (Class Discussion, Final Exam, Term Paper).

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.